Li Jiang (born 764): During Emperor Wenzong's reign

 After Emperor Jingzong died in 826 and was succeeded by his brother Emperor Wenzong, Li Jiang was recalled to serve as the minister of worship (太常卿, Taichang Qing).
 In 828, he was made the military governor of Shannan West Circuit (山南西道, headquartered in modern Hanzhong, Shaanxi) and the mayor of its capital Xingyuan Municipality (興元), and he was created the Duke of Zhao Commandery.
 After Nanzhao forces made a major attack on Chengdu, the capital of the neighboring Xichuan Circuit (西川, headquartered in modern Chengdu) in winter 829, Li Jiang was ordered to reinforce Xichuan forces, Li Jiang retained some 1,000 soldiers and was ready to send them to Xichuan.
 However, before the soldiers could head to Xichuan, the Nanzhao forces withdrew.
-As Shannan West had a set quota of soldiers, Li Jiang could not retain these soldiers, and in spring 830, after distributing wheat to them, he decommissioned them.
+As Shannan West had a set quota of soldiers, Li Jiang could not retain these soldiers, so in spring 830, after distributing wheat to them, he decommissioned them.
 When the soldiers went to bid farewell to the eunuch monitor of the army, Yang Shuyuan (楊叔元), Yang, who had long resented Li Jiang for not respecting him, wanted to incite a mutiny against Li Jiang, and therefore aroused their anger by pointing out how little they received.
 These soldiers, thus incited, attacked Li Jiang's headquarters.
 Li Jiang, who did not expect this to happen, could not defend against the attack, but when his staff members suggested that he flee the city, he refused, pointing out that as the commander of the region, he could not abandon it.
 The soldiers killed him and his staff and further slaughtered his household.
 Yang submitted a false report accusing Li Jiang of having caused the mutiny by embezzling the salary of the soldiers.
 The imperial officials defended Li Jiang, and Kong Minxing (孔敏行) submitted a report on how Yang incited the mutiny.
 When the new military governor, Wen Zao (溫造), arrived at Shannan West, he led these mutineers into a trap by holding a feast for them, and then slaughtering them, offering their heads to Li Jiang and the staff members as sacrifices.
 Yang was spared but exiled.
 Emperor Wenzong awarded Li Jiang posthumous honors.